mkoohafkan/mkoohafkan.github.io/_posts/2020-01-30-generating-networks-from-polylines-with-arcgis.md

 [Extract Multi Values to Points](https://pro.arcgis.com/en/pro-app/tool-reference/spatial-analyst/extract-multi-values-to-points.htm) tool instead.
-One issue to keep in mind is that **using Extract Vaues to Points may reorder your OBJECTIDs**, so do this step *before* you start constructing the edge list (or create a copy of the OBJECTID field first, so that you don't lose the original feature ordering).
+One issue to keep in mind is that **using Extract Vaues to Points may reorder your OBJECTIDs**, so do this step *before* you start constructing the edge list or create a copy of the OBJECTID field first, so that you don't lose the original feature ordering (alternatively, just use Extract Multi Values to Points even when you're only using one raster, because it will add the raster attributes without reordering your OBJECTIDs).
 If we want our network to have a spatial reference, we can also attach the coordinates of the vertices with the ArcGIS [Add XY Coordinates](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/add-xy-coordinates.htm) tool.